nachoesmite/atom-raml/README.md

 # ATOM RAML package

-A simple and powerful package for Atom (Github's text editor) that helps the user to write RAML specs.
+A simple package for Atom (Github's text editor) that helps the user to write [RAML](http://raml.org/) specs.

 ## Features:
 - Syntaxt Highlight.